G-0-R-D/UQ/README.md

 #### SnapMetrics

 Adds the concept of an 'extents' which is a min/max point (x,y,z) of a bounding rect.
-Extents cannot rotate (rotate the matrix) or be negative (max >= min must always be true).
+Extents cannot rotate (you rotate the owning matrix instead) and cannot be negative (max >= min must always be true).

 #### paint